 The beautiful beach at Olympos

 The area is gorgeous, and we would have stayed longer if we could.
-I could see myself chilling out in the quant cafes there, and we would undoubtedly have seen the ruins with a bit of extra time.
+I could see myself chilling out in the quaint cafes there, and we would undoubtedly have seen the ruins with a bit of extra time.
 It’s a lovely chilled place surrounded by nature.

 Day 2: Side – Goreme